dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 # SQLite limitations

 The SQLite provider has a number of migrations limitations.
 Most of these limitations are a result of limitations in the underlying SQLite database engine and are not specific to EF.

-Note: This documentation is for EF Core.
-For EF6.x, see [Entity Framework 6](../../../ef6/index.md).

 ## Modeling limitations